Displayed Categories: Displayed categories

 Just as ordinary functors and natural transormations form a functor category, their displayed versions form a displayed category over the functor category between the bases:

-\begin{definition}[\coqident{Constructions}{disp_functor_cat}] Given categories \(\C\) and $\C'$, and displayed categories \(\D\) and $\D'$ over \(\C\) and $\C'$ respectively, there is a displayed category $[\D,\D']$ over $[\C,\C']$, defined as follows: \begin{itemize} \item objects over $F : \C \to \C'$ are displayed functors from \(\D\) to $\D'$ over $F$; \item morphisms over $\alpha : F \to F'$ from $G$ to $G'$ are displayed natural transformations from $G$ to $G'$ over $\alpha$; \item composition and identity are given by pointwise composition and identity. \end{itemize} \end{definition}
+\begin{definition}[\coqident{Constructions}{disp_functor_cat}] Given categories \(\C\) and \(\C'\), and displayed categories \(\D\) and \(\D'\) over \(\C\) and \(\C'\) respectively, there is a displayed category \([\D,\D']\) over \([\C,\C']\), defined as follows: \begin{enumerate} \item objects over \(F : \C \to \C'\) are displayed functors from \(\D\) to \(\D'\) over \(F\); \item morphisms over \(\alpha : F \to F'\) from \(G\) to \(G'\) are displayed natural transformations from \(G\) to \(G'\) over \(\alpha\); \item composition and identity are given by pointwise composition and identity. \end{enumerate} \end{definition}

-Displayed analogues of usual lemmas on the functor category hold; for instance: \begin{lemma}[\coqident{Constructions}{is_disp_functor_precat_iso_iff_pointwise_iso}] A displayed natural transformation is an isomorphism in the displayed functor category if and only if it is an isomorphism pointwise. \end{lemma}
+Displayed analogues of usual lemmas on the functor category hold; for instance: \begin{lemma}[\coqident{Constructions}{is_disp_functor_cat_iso_iff_pointwise_iso}] A displayed natural transformation is an isomorphism in the displayed functor category if and only if it is an isomorphism pointwise. \end{lemma}

 We could now go on and define \emph{displayed adjunctions} over adjunctions between the bases, \emph{displayed equivalences} over equivalences of the base, and so on.
 From these, one gets adjunctions and equivalences, respectively, of total categories.
 A very useful special case is that of displayed adjunctions and equivalences over the identity in the base, yielding adjunctions and equivalences of total categories leaving the first components of objects untouched.